mridul037/mridul037/README.md

 **Quote of the hour:**

-The techniques of artificial intelligence are to the mind what bureaucracy is to human social interaction.
+The idea behind digital computers may be explained by saying that these machines are intended to carry out any operations which could be done by a human computer.

-~ Terry Winograd
+~ Alan Turing
 <pre>

 </pre>